-During my stay, I was continuously impressed by their emphasis on the small touches, ones which make a stay comfortable and memorable.
+During my stay at the Mandarin Oriental Hong Kong, I was continuously impressed by their emphasis on the small touches, ones which make a stay comfortable and memorable.
 After checking in, I was escorted to my Harbour View room by the friendly receptionist.
-As she opened the door, the first thing that caught my eye was the magnificent view of Victoria Harbour.
+As she opened the door, the first thing that caught my eye was the magnificent view of Victoria Harbour and the Hong Kong skyline.
 It was full of cruise ships, barges and ferries while stunning skyscrapers lined its shores.

 The lady showed me the various amenities in the room, such as the settings of the lights (subtle or bright), the spacious bathroom with its rain-shower, the television and entertainment system, and the well-equipped writing desk.
 The lady pointed out the set of international adaptors built into the desk (very handy!).
 There were also two separate boxes next to the desk: one called the ‘Technology Kit’ with cables (in little velvet pouches) for internet connection, recharges for laptops, phones, etc…; and another with stationery.
 I turned around to check out the comfy chair at the window.
 Next to it was a little coffee table with a pair of binoculars (another lovely touch) – I knew then where I would be spending my afternoon: staring out the window from that comfy chair, binoculars in hand!

 Read about things to do in Hong Kong

 The lady then led me to the room entrance and opened a small cupboard.
 She explained that if I would like my shoes to be polished or my clothes laundered, that I should leave them in this cupboard and press the little button in the cupboard.
 These would then be picked up by the housekeeping staff via a hidden door in the corridor outside the room.
 A blinking green light at the room door will alert me when my shoes and/or clothes were returned.
 My morning paper would also be delivered in the same, non-intrusive way.
 I was impressed!

 A tea ceremony